T Register 2020 Events – updated 2 August

 Depending on what happens, our only thinking at the present time is that if the situation improves enough, we might try to organise and impromptu ‘pop-up’ T Party, but we’re not holding our breath.

-T Register 2020 Autumn Tour to the Malvern and Shropshire Hills – under review until July
+T Register 2020 Autumn Tour to the Malvern and Shropshire Hills – now cancelled

 We will be visiting parts of Worcestershire, Herefordshire and Gloucestershire and the area of the Malvern Hills.
 There will be beautiful countryside, interesting towns and villages and some uncrowded roads suitable for T Types, and we will be following the format of previous years’ tours.